Everything You Need to Know About Matcha

 Because of the difference in how the caffeine in matcha is metabolized, it may not have as much of an impact on your sleep quality.
 L-theanine is responsible for lowering blood pressure and heart rate, which is ideal for good sleep.
 But everyone is different and handles caffeine differently!
 Bio-individuality — the things that make you uniquely you — is what will determine if matcha is right for you and if you’re able to drink it without affecting your sleep.

-Acts as an anti-microbial in the body
+It Acts As an Anti-Microbial in the Body

-Alkalizes the body
+It Alkalizes the Body

 Drinking Matcha 101

-The fact that matcha is powdered can be intimidating for some people – the preparation is a little different than with a standard tea bag.
+The fact that matcha is powdered can be intimidating for some people — the preparation is a little different than with a standard tea bag.
 Its taste is also quite different than what people might expect, especially if they’re used to the flavor of their strong coffee!
-Matcha green tea powder has a very herbaceous, earthy flavor, and is often described as “grassy.”
+Matcha green tea powder has a very herbaceous, earthy flavor, and it's often described as “grassy.”
 Combining this powder with your favorite milk is one great way to enjoy your matcha, especially if you need time to adjust to the new flavor.

 The most common ways to drink and prepare matcha include:

-- Traditional – A small amount of the sifted green tea powder is placed at the bottom of a cup and then hot water – not boiling water – is added.
+- Traditional: A small amount of the sifted green tea powder is placed at the bottom of a cup and then hot water — not boiling water — is added.
 The best way to do this is to add a little bit of the hot water first to create a paste, and then slowly add the rest of the water in.
 The mixture is then mixed until smooth and frothy with a bamboo whisk.
 No milk or sweetener is added in this traditional method.

-- Matcha Coffee – If you’re really looking for that caffeine kick (and can handle it!), you can combine your frothed and whisked matcha with a shot of espresso and your favorite steamed milk.
+- Matcha Coffee: If you’re really looking for that caffeine kick (and can handle it!), you can combine your frothed and whisked matcha with a shot of espresso and your favorite steamed milk.

 Coconut Matcha Latte Recipe